By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Luton airport accident claims.

 - Fall from a height – 5%

 - Moving vehicle – 5%

 These types of accidents are commonly caused by hazards on the grounds that could have been prevented.
 For example, you may be walking through an airport on a smooth floor and slip on a spillage that had not been properly cordoned off or cleaned, resulting in an injury.
 Or you could be walking through a shop and trip over boxes used by staff for replenishing shelves but had been left there without supervision.
 You could even fall down a set of stairs because a railing you leaned on came loose.
-These are only examples of slip and trip accidents that may occur at an airport, and you can contact us today if you have experienced this and are considering making a claim.
+These are only examples of slip and trip accidents that may occur at an airport, and you can contact us today if you have experienced this and are considering making Luton airport accident claims.

 A baggage accident at an airport could consist of various possible scenarios.
 These may include issues surrounding the use of trolleys and luggage carousels that are available for use at London Luton Airport.
 Trolleys can pose a risk of accident when they are not correctly maintained and are damaged or faulty.
 If this is the case, there is an increased chance that luggage may fall off and hurt passengers or staff when a person attempts to load luggage onto it or move it with items on top.
 A carousel could pose a similar risk if it is not loaded correctly or used incorrectly by customers or staff, it could cause luggage to fall off and hurt those nearby.
 Additionally, if it has been damaged, protruding sections may cause injury to those attempting to retrieve their luggage from it.